good-good-study2/good-good-study2/README.md

 - 👋 Hi, I’m @good-good-study2
-- 👀 I’m interested in python
+- 👀 I’m interested in lmgc90
-- 🌱 I’m currently learning python matplot
+- 🌱 I’m currently learning python numpy/matplot
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...